CheerathAniketh/Solution-Challenge/README.md

 ## How It Works
 1. Upload your CSV dataset
 2. Select your target column and sensitive attribute
+3. Optionally select a second sensitive attribute for intersectional analysis
-3. EquiLens analyzes bias using SPD, DI, and EOD metrics
+4. EquiLens analyzes bias using SPD, DI, and EOD metrics
-4. SHAP explains which features are causing the bias
+5. SHAP explains which features are causing the bias
-5. Gemini translates everything into plain language
+6. Gemini translates everything into plain language
-6. What-if panel shows impact of removing biased features
+7. Intersectionality page reveals compounded disadvantage across identity combinations

 ## Real User Story
 Priya runs an NGO in Pune distributing scholarships.
-She uploads her dataset, selects gender as the sensitive attribute, and discovers rural girls are approved at 34% the rate of urban boys — a Disparate Impact of 0.34, far below the legal threshold of 0.8.
+She uploads her dataset, selects gender as the sensitive attribute and caste as the intersect attribute.
+She discovers that lower-caste girls are approved at 8% — far below the 34% rate for upper-caste boys.
+A Disparate Impact of 0.24, well below the legal threshold of 0.8.
 Gemini explains this in plain language and suggests fixes.
 Priya downloads the audit report and shares it with her board.
 All in under 5 minutes.

 ## Tech Stack
 - Backend: FastAPI (Python)